GoogleCloudPlatform/k8s-node-tools/spo-seccomp-mitigation/README.md

 This directory provides a mitigation for CVE-2026-31431 using the Kubernetes Security Profiles Operator (SPO).
 It uses a custom `SeccompProfile` that copies containerd's default allowed syscalls but blocks both `AF_VSOCK` and `AF_ALG` (socket family 38).

+This is the recommended mitigation for GKE Autopilot clusters and environments where running privileged DaemonSets is not allowed.

 ## Instructions

 **1. Install the Security Profiles Operator (SPO)**